teambit/bit/README.md

 bit add src/components/* # use a glob pattern to track multiple components or a single path to track a single component.
 ```

-let’s lock a version and define dependencies
+Tell Bit to lock a version and define dependencies

 ```
 $ bit tag --all 1.0.0